wp-plugins/football-pool/readme.txt

 **Other things**

-* This plugin requires PHP 5.2 or higher and jQuery 1.4.3 or higher.
+* This plugin requires WordPress 3.3 or higher, PHP 5.2 or higher and jQuery 1.4.3 or higher.
 * If you want to use the charts feature, please download the Highcharts API from http://www.highcharts.com/download (see "Installation" or Help page in the WordPress admin for details).

 If you find bugs, please contact me via the <a href="http://wordpress.org/support/plugin/football-pool">support forum</a>, or at wordpressfootballpool [at] gmail [dot] com.
 If you like the plugin, please rate it on the <a href="http://wordpress.org/extend/plugins/football-pool/">plugin page</a> on WordPress.org.